hoehermann/wxWEBPHandler/README.md

 # wxWEBPHandler

-wxWidgets wxImage handler for WebP reading image files.
+wxWidgets wxImage handler for reading WebP image files.

-Alpha channel is currently not supported.
+Saving image with alpha channel is currently not supported.

 ## Usage